Chanca Piedra FAQ: Chanca Piedra (Stonebreaker) treats kidney stones. I used it when I had Lyme disease.

 Can You Advise Me on My Medical Condition?

+This Chanca Piedra FAQ is an important one.
 Every day, we hear personal stories about the unfortunate health struggles people face when dealing with Lyme disease and other chronic diseases and chronic illnesses.
 Every day, we hear about how people have spent thousands of dollars chasing this cure or that and how they’ve received little help from doctors.
 Every day, these stories inspire us to want to do everything we can to help people optimize their health.

 I myself used Phyllanthus niruri to treat both kidney stones and the Lyme Disease I had for 4 years.
 I found Phyllanthus niruri to be highly effective, and science helps to explain why my success wasn’t a fluke.
 (To familiarize yourself with medical research, visit the NIH site and search on “Phyllanthus niruri” or “Chanca Piedra.”)
 However, to be clear, my team and I are not medical doctors and cannot offer medical advice or recommendations on treatment for any specific health issue.
 If you haven’t already done so, I highly recommend that you see an integrative health professional.